-- □ No student who is absent from school because of a religious holiday may be deprived of any award or of eligibility or opportunity to compete for any award because of such absence. - □ If a student misses a test or examination because of a religious holiday he/she must be given the right to take an alternate test or examination. - □ At least 24 hours prior to the date to be excused, the student should present a written excuse signed by a parent or person standing in the place of a parent. - □ Any absence because of a religious holiday must be recorded in the school register or in any group or class attendance record as a legal absence but can not show on a transcript or employment form.
+- No student who is absent from school because of a religious holiday may be deprived of any award or of eligibility or opportunity to compete for any award because of such absence.
+If a student misses a test or examination because of a religious holiday he/she must be given the right to take an alternate test or examination.
+At least 24 hours prior to the date to be excused, the - student should present a written excuse signed by a parent or person standing in the place of a parent.

+Any absence because of a religious holiday must be recorded in the sakeal register or in any group or along - Any absence because of a religious holiday must be recorded in the school register or in any group or class attendance record as a legal absence but can not show on a transcript or employment form.